sankeerthpeters/Creation-of-synthetic-data/README.md

 ## Thoughts on the implementation

-Blender is an open source software which helps to design and code easily.
+Blender is an open source software which helps to design & code easily.

 A brief algorithm breakdown;
 - Importing required libraries